stonybrook-lin539/main/source/02_n-grams/00_ngrams.md

 Write an $n$-gram grammar that expresses this fact.

 ::: solution
-As mentioned in Example 5, the phonotactics of natural languages can be described as a set of forbidden $n$-grams.Thintervocalication could be expressed by a set of forbiden trigrams: *asa, asu, usa, usu, afa, afu, ufa, ufu*
+As mentioned in Example 5, the phonotactics of natural languages can be described as a set of forbidden $n$-grams.Thintervocalication could be expressed by a set of forbiden trigrams: *asa, asu, usa, usu, afa, afu, ufa, ufu*.
 :::
 :::